 Setting up triggers is most commonly done by pegging the trigger to an affliction or a defence or a state of being you wish to keep up or cure or send command(s) to quickly react.
 You may have experience with triggers on regular clients where you have to fish out a piece of text that matches the affliction or loss of defence you want to reverse.
 Avalon triggers can work this way but may also be used more directly, by naming the trigger by the affliction, defence, state, action, cooldown, etc. This method means the trigger reacts - for example - to the affliction striking you, not to text received or parsing of self-diagnosis.
 It ensures these triggers are ZERO lag.
-The implications of triggers and client AI and Avalon-server settings is detailed in HELP FIGHTSYSTEM.
-It is an evolving challenge to maintain a fixed standard.
+Triggers are heavy on system load so are only available to tier subscribers.

 Syntax: TRIGGER AFFLICTIONS and TRIGGER DEFENCES.